sjneph/modwt/README.md

 Documentation
 ==============
 doc/ has an html document to open in your browser
-bin/modwt --help has all options
+bin/modwt --help includes all option arguments